ShannonDescriptors/ComparisonBeweenDescriptors/README.md

 -----
 1. The function file is KiNet_mlp.py.
 Therefore, directly run the other python files apart from this one.

-2. The provided .csv files are: (i)
+2. The provided .csv files are: (i) downloaded and curated dataset for the BEI model/prediction of the target ID CHEMBL2842: 'CHEMBL2842_mod2.csv', (ii) generated SHED descriptors for the BEI model/prediction of target ID CHEMBL2842 using the python script file 'data_prep_SHED.py': 'SHED_keys_CHEMBL2842_mod2.csv'

+3. The jre executable 'jCMapperCLI.jar' is required to generate SHED descriptors running the 'data_prep_SHED.py'

-2. The objectives and usage of the rest of the scripts are as follows: Please run the python scripts directly or using the command line 'python <script_name.py> from the terminal
+4. The objectives and usage of the rest of the scripts are as follows: Please run the python scripts directly or using the command line 'python <script_name.py> from the terminal

-(i) MLP_only_train_test_hybrid_pchembl_MW_without_shannon_entropy.py: This script could run MLP-based deep neural network model for pchembl/MW prediction (of IC50 of Tissue Factor Pathway Inhibitor) without using any Shannon entropies as descriptor and only using the MW as the sole descriptor.
-The target is MW-normalized pchembl value or pchembl/MW.

-(ii) MLP_only_train_test_hybrid_pchembl_MW_with_shannon_entropy.py: This script could run MLP-based deep neural network model for pchembl/MW prediction (of IC50 of Tissue Factor Pathway Inhibitor) using Shannon entropy (SMILES/SMARTS/InChiKey-based) as descriptor along with the MW as the other descriptor

-(iii)MLP_only_train_test_hybrid_pchembl_MW_with_shannon_entropy_smiles_smarts_inchikey_partial_shannon_smiles.py: This script could run MLP only model for pchembl/MW prediction (of IC50 of Tissue Factor Pathway Inhibitor) using combination of Shannon entropies (SMILES Shannon, SMARTS Shannon, InChiKey Shannon and SMILES partial/ fractional Shannon) and MW as descriptors.
-The SMILES-based fractional Shannon could add more accuracy to the model prediction.

-(iv) MLP_only_train_test_hybrid_ligand_eff_without_shannon_entropy.py: This script could run MLP-based deep neural network model for predicting BEI (Ligand Binding Efficiency Index) values of molecules (ligands of Tissue Factor Pathway Inhibitor) without using any Shannon entropies as descriptor and only using the MW as the sole descriptor

-(v) MLP_only_train_test_hybrid_ligand_eff_with_shannon_entropy.py:This script could run an MLP only model for predicting BEI values of molecules (ligands of Tissue Factor Pathway Inhibitor) with using Shannon entropy as a descriptor along with using the MW as the other descriptor

-(vi) MLP_only_train_test_hybrid_ligand_eff_with_shannon_entropy_smiles_smarts_inchikey_with_partial_shannon.py: This script could run MLP-based deep neural network model for predicting BEI values of molecules (ligands of Tissue Factor Pathway Inhibitor) using combination of Shannon entropies (SMILES Shannon, SMARTS Shannon, InChiKey Shannon and SMILES partial/ fractional Shannon) and MW as descriptors

-(vii) MLP_only_train_test_hybrid_ligand_eff_with_morgan_fingerprint.py:This script could run MLP-based deep neural network model for predicting BEI values of molecules (ligands of Tissue Factor Pathway Inhibitor) using different combinations of Morgan Fingerprint (with or without), Shannon entropies (SMILES Shannon and SMILES partial/ fractional Shannon) and MW as descriptors

-(viii) MLP_only_train_test_hybrid_pCHEMBL_with_shannon_entropy_and_other descriptors.py: This script could run MLP-based deep neural network model for pchembl/MW prediction (of IC50 of Tissue Factor Pathway Inhibitor) using Shannon entropy as descriptor along with using BEI and MW as other descriptors (Ligand Efficiency BEI prediction from script#(vii))
+(i) kNN_regression.py: This script runs kNN-based machine learning regression models based on ECFP4-based Tanimoto similarity between molecules.

+(ii) kNN_classification.py: This script runs kNN-based machine learning classification model based on ECFP4-based Tanimoto similarity between molecules.

+(iii) random_forest_regression.py: This script runs random forest regression-based machine learning models based on SEF, Morgan fingerprint and SHED descriptors

+(iv) MLP_based_DNN_regression.py and/or MLP_based_DNN_regression_mod.py: These scripts could run MLP-based deep neural network models comparing SEF, Morgan Fingerprint and SHED descriptors.
+The basic script is 'MLP_based_DNN_regression.py' and more advanced script is 'MLP_based_DNN_regression_mod.py' containing more features of SEF descriptor.

+(v) data_prep_SHED.py:This script could build SHED keys (SHED descriptors) from a list of SMILES using 'jCMapperCLI.jar'